Cancer Facts and Statistics

-Some 15% of the US population identify themselves as Hispanic or Latino—the largest, fastest-growing and youngest US minority group.
+About 17% of the US population identified as Hispanic or Latino in 2014—the largest US minority group.
 This publication, also available in Spanish, provides estimated numbers of new cancer cases and deaths for Hispanics/Latinos, as well as the most recent statistics on cancer occurrence and information on cancer risk factors (e.g., tobacco use, obesity, and alcohol consumption) and the use of cancer screening tests.

 Cancer Treatment & Survivorship Facts & Figures

 Global Cancer Facts & Figures

 This publication, now in its third edition, provides an overview of the international cancer burden, including the estimated numbers of new cancer cases and deaths worldwide and by level of economic development, as well as detailed information on select cancer sites.